-On arrival to the department you will be asked to wait in the waiting area.
-If a relative has come with you, they may go home and be contacted when you are ready for discharge, or may wait in the department.
+On arrival to the department, please check in at reception and then take a seat in the waiting area.
+In some instances relatives may have the option to wait, however, where appropriate it is better if they leave and collect you when you are ready for discharge.
 The time of your admission may not be the time you will have your procedure, please be prepared to stay for 3-4 hours.